 How to Use: Rub with a carrier oil in palms and breathe in, or rub against throat and chest, diffuse 1-2 drops in a diffuser

 - Use ten drops of eucalyptus, lemon, and citronella oils each.

 - Add a quarter cup of vinegar and two cups of water.

 - Combine in a spray bottle.

-Although many companies will state their oils can be ingested, I advise you only to do so if directed by a doctor, and if the oils are approved by the FDA, as oils are very potent due to their extreme concentration.
+Although many companies will state you can ingest their oils, I advise you only to do so if directed by a doctor and if the oils are approved by the FDA, as oils are very potent due to their extreme concentration.
 Our bodies are not necessarily made to encounter that strength of oil internally.
 Oils should also be used with a carrier oil whenever it is used on the skin to help prevent overexposure and sensitivity.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Angela Michelle Schultz (author) from United States on March 09, 2020:

 I feel like my diffuser puts a lot of fragrance in the air.
 I actually used to put more than two drops in it, but it would get overwhelming.
 I am not sure if you are using a high quality one, though I haven't heard too much about there being a difference in diffusers.
 I got mine through a company that has a special.
 If you buy a diffuser you get their oil for immune-boosting and their oil for breathing more easily free.
 That one works great.
 I have also bought one from Young Living years ago, but it is starting to die and I will probably buy a second one from where I got my new one from.